siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ibm-maximo/overview.md

 The Maximo plugin does not support migration of Collections, only supports change and snapshot.
 Compatibility

-This plug-in requires IBM UrbanCode Deploy version 6.0.1 or later.
+This plug-in requires IBM DevOps Deploy version 6.0.1 or later.

 ## Installation

 No special steps are required for installation.
-See Installing plug-ins in UrbanCode Deploy.
+See Installing plug-ins in DevOps Deploy.

 ## History